lance-gg/lance/docs/MyFirstGame.md

 The game code is inside the `src` directory, divided into sub-directories `client`, `server`, and `common`.

+Take a look at `webpack.config.js` which shows how the game is packaged, and `.babelrc` shows how the game loads the lance library.

 ## Step 1: Create the Game Object Classes

-We have two kinds of objects in Pong, the paddle and the ball.
+There are two kinds of objects in every Pong game: the paddle and the ball.
 These files extend the `DynamicObject` class, but are quite simple.
 The boilerplate includes a sample game object class, in the file `src/common/PlayerAvatar.js`